Darshan-Yash/Periodic-table/replit.md

 - **Element Lookup**: Search any element by symbol or name
 - **AI Chat**: Ask chemistry questions powered by OpenRouter API
 - **Periodic Table Image**: Ask to "view periodic table" or "show all elements" to get a complete periodic table image
+- **Image/Video Analysis**: Upload images or videos to get chemistry-focused AI analysis using vision models
 - **Modern UI**: React frontend with responsive design with chemistry-themed backgrounds

 ## API Endpoints (all prefixed with /api)